IARCbioinfo/PathonetLNEN/README.md

 ```

 ## Step 4: Optimize the cell detection threshold
-- The post-processing pipeline applied after UNET uses dea seuila to establish which are the "true cells".
+- The post-processing pipeline applied after UNET uses two thresholds to establish which are the "true cells".
 We propose to optimize these thresholds for marker-positive and marker-negative cells using the `eval_opt_thresholds.py` script.
-- The command below is used to run the script for channel 0 associated with cells detected as marker positive:
+- The following command is used to run the script for channel 0, which is associated with cells detected as marker positive:
 ```
 python eval_opt_thresholds.py --inputPath test256 --configPath configs/eval_Ki67_LNEN.json --dataname OptTh0_pos_cells.csv --minth 75 --minth 95 --channel 0
 ```